BILL BAXTRESSER

 JAMES FACKENTHAL

-James Fackenthal is a Chicago-area professional musician and an associate professor at Benedictine Univeristy.
-He is the former Associate Carillonneur at the University of Chicago where he also worked as a cancer researcher.
-He is the carillonneur at St. Chrysostom’s Episcopal Church in Chicago.
-He also plays the Millennium Carillon in Naperville, Illinois, and the carillon at the Chicago Botanic Garden.
-Fackenthal began carillon studies with David Caldwell at the University of Rochester in 1984, and two years later became a Carillonneur Member of the Guild of Carillonneurs in North America (GCNA).
-Since then he has played numerous carillon recitals throughout North America.
-He is currently an active and performing member of the Early Music Ensemble at the University of Chicago, where he plays viola da gamba, recorder, and the crumhorn.
+James Fackenthal is a Chicago-area professional musician and a professor of biology, cancer and cell biology, and genetics at Benedictine University.
+He is the former associate carillonneur at Rockefeller Memorial Chapel at the University of Chicago where he also worked as a cancer researcher.
+He is the resident carillonneur at St. Chrysostom’s Episcopal Church in Chicago and also plays the Millennium Carillon in Naperville, Illinois.
+Fackenthal began carillon studies with David Caldwell at the University of Rochester and is a Carillonneur Member of the Guild of Carillonneurs in North America (GCNA).
+He has played numerous carillon recitals throughout North America, serves on the GCNA Board of Directors, chairs the associate carillonneur exam committee and serves as a juror on the carillonneur advancement exam committee.
+He is also the former Co-Editor of the GCNA publication, “Carillon News.”
+Fackenthal is an independent piano teacher with Fackenthal Piano Studio, performs as duo-partner of Fackenthal Piano Duo, and has been an active and performing member of the Early Music Ensemble at the University of Chicago for the past 20 years, where he plays viola da gamba, recorder, and the crumhorn.
+He also serves on the Board of Directors of the Newberry Consort.
 He holds a bachelor’s degree in biology/geology from the University of Rochester and a Ph.D. in molecular and cellular biology from Indiana University.
-Fackenthal is a former member of the GCNA Board of Directors, has served as a juror on the GCNA Examination Committee and is the former Co-Editor of the GCNA publication “Carillon News.”
-He is the Chair of the Associate Carillonneur Examination committee.
+Fackenthal studied secondary piano at the Eastman School of Music at the University of Rochester and has studied independently with Chicago area pianist, Svetlana Belsky.

 GAURI GOSWAMI